sindre-frisvold-git/redis-docs/docs/guide/server.md

 ## redis.Nil

 go-redis exports the `redis.Nil` error and returns it whenever Redis Server responds with `(nil)`.
-You can check with redis-cli what response Redis returns.
+You can use redis-cli to check what response Redis returns.

 In the following example we use `redis.Nil` to distinguish an empty string reply and a nil reply (key does not exist):